1lch2/JavaScript_Exercise/README.md

 ### LeetCode
 See `/src/leetcode` for leetcode problem solutions implemented in vanilla JS.
 All solutions are categorized by tag.

 Code comments are written in Chinese for my convenience.
-But most people should be able to understand the idea bebind those lines of code.
+Most people should be able to understand the idea bebind those lines of code.

 ## Handy npm scripts for LeetCode revision
 - `npm run rand`: Open a random local LeetCode problem in VSCode.